KirkAlton-Class7/aaron_notes_class7/101825/README.md

 - **HCL (HashiCorp Configuration Language):** Terraform's declarative configuration language.
 More human-readable than JSON.
 While primarily declarative (you describe what you want), it includes some procedural features like loops and conditionals.

-- **Idempotency:** A critical property of Terraform.
-Running `terraform apply` multiple times with the same configuration produces the same result.
+- **Idempotency:** A critical property of Terraform - running `terraform apply` multiple times with the same configuration produces the same result.
 Terraform won't recreate or modify resources unless your code changes or state drift is detected.

 - **Resource:** A block of HCL code that defines infrastructure to create in the cloud, like a VPC or EC2 instance.
 Each resource has a type and configuration parameters.